 - Foundations of the Orthodox Faith: A study of the Orthodox Faith and how we establish and pursue our relationship and personal conversation with the Father, the Son and the Holy Spirit, with a close look at the “Shield of our Faith” and what a treasure is ours as we approach Baptism, the Altar and participate in divine worship.

-The Teen Ministry at St Timothy — our local chapter of SOYO — has a focus on students who are in junior high and high school (ages 13 to 18).
-The teens have a get-together about once a month in order to:
+The Teen Ministry at St Timothy — our local chapter of SOYO — has a focus on students who are in junior high and high school (ages 12 to 18).
+The teens have a get-together the last Saturday of every month in order to:

 - Build relationships